DEFRA/ffc-ahwr-automated-tests/README.md

 # Install dependencies
 npm install

-# Log into Azure, and select the Dev tenant when prompted
+# Log into Azure, and select the SND2 tenant when prompted
 az login

 # Pull latest images